anvuori/Weather-/README.md

 In the second column you can search locations writing a part of the city name to the textfield.
 There will be buttons of locations containing your search and by pressing them you see their weather data and can add it to your favourites.

+Favouriting and removing a favourite does not reload the page so you need to reload manually.

 ## What it contains